 Money Well Spent:

-68p pays for everything for an old person in our home, including all medical fees and funerals.
+68p pays for everything an old person in our home needs for a day, including all medical fees and funerals.

 £130 a year pays for the book budget for a primary school library so that new titles can be sourced every month.